• Contact Bill Ribbans

 Bill’s training is in the assessment and treatment of bone, joint and soft-tissue problems.
 He has undergone extensive training in medicine and surgery in general and Trauma and Orthopaedic Surgery in particular.
 He has treated world champions from eight different sports and Olympians with 28 medals between them.

-He works closely with a network of colleagues in sports medicine, orthopaedics, rheumatology, surgery, radiology, anaesthesia, physiotherapy, and podiatry locally, nationally, and internationally, to try and provide for each patient optimal assessment, advice, and treatment of musculoskeletal conditions.
+He works closely with a network of colleagues in sports medicine, orthopaedics, rheumatology, surgery, radiology, physiotherapy, and podiatry locally, nationally, and internationally, to try and provide for each patient optimal assessment, advice, and treatment of musculoskeletal conditions.

 Bill was appointed as an Orthopaedic Consultant Surgeon in 1991 to the Royal Free Hospital in London.
 In 1996, he returned to his hometown to commence work at Northampton General Hospital.

-In 2012, Bill entered into full-time Private Practice having opened The County Clinic with his colleague, David Stock, in 2011.
+In 2012, Bill entered full-time Private Practice having opened The County Clinic with his colleague, David Stock, in 2011.

 In 2005, he was appointed Visiting Professor in Surgical Sciences to the University of Northampton and to a full personal Chair in Sports Medicine in 2010.
 Bill was Medical Director of the Chris Moody Rehabilitation Centre at Moulton College from its inception in 2012 until 2020.